 How often does your insurer deny claims — and how often do patients win on appeal?

-Under CMS-0057-F, Medicare Advantage, Medicaid/CHIP, and ACA marketplace insurers are now required to publicly post their prior-authorization metrics — approval rates, denial rates, and how often denials get overturned on appeal.
-The rule took effect January 1, 2026, with full public reporting required by March 31, 2026.
+Under CMS-0057-F, Medicare Advantage plans, Medicaid and CHIP programs and their managed care plans, and qualified health plans sold on the federally facilitated exchanges (HealthCare.gov) are now required to publicly post their prior-authorization metrics — approval rates, denial rates, and how often denials get overturned on appeal.
+Those requirements took effect January 1, 2026, with the first set of metrics due by March 31, 2026.
+Plans sold on fully state-run exchanges may fall outside the rule — check with your state exchange.

 This explorer consolidates the public data that exists today — from KFF, HHS OIG, CMS reports, peer-reviewed studies, and court filings — so you can look up your insurer before you need to appeal.